Dress 80s Fashion for Men – The Decades 11 Most Iconic Looks

 The Skater look comprised baggy jeans, chequered shirts with monochrome tees underneath, ripped sweaters, and high-top sneakers.

-The look was promoted by 80s celebrities like Christian Slater in his 1987 movie Gleaming the Cube, Sean Penn in Fast Times at Ridgemont High, and Josh Brolin in Thrashin.
+80s celebrities like Christian Slater promoted the look in his 1987 movie Gleaming the Cube, Sean Penn in Fast Times at Ridgemont High, and Josh Brolin in Thrashin.

 8. The 80s Yuppie Look